 How to Become Less Codependent in Your Relationship

 Codependent relationships have both the giver’ in the relationship who gives and gives to feel needed and worthy and the ‘taker’ who continues to take from the giver.
+This type of relationship becomes unhealthy and is reinforced over time.
+These types of relationships can also become toxic.

 How Does Someone Become Codependent?

 Codependency is often rooted in adverse childhood experiences (ACE).
-You have become codependent when you took on an inappropriate emotional responsibility or you were ‘parentification’ (being placed in a parental role at a young age) in order to survive a traumatic upbringing.
+You may have become codependent when you took on an inappropriate emotional responsibility or you were ‘parentification’ (being placed in a parental role at a young age) in order to survive a traumatic upbringing.

 When this happened, you learned to neglect and forsake your needs for the sake of your parents.